docusign/extension-app-data-io-and-verification-reference-implementation/README.md

-# Data verification and Data IO Extension App Reference Implementation
+# Data Verification and Data IO Extension App Reference Implementation

 ## Introduction
-This reference implementation models consists of the data verification and data io features.
+This reference implementation implements the data verification and data IO extensions.

 The data verification part consists of seven use cases: